Need help with your essay?

 (c) What factors will most determine which path you will take?

-Stern has taken an unusual tact to their career goals essay, now requiring candidates to consider two future career paths rather than naming a single long-term professional target.
+In what remains an unusual tact to the career goals essay, Stern again offers its candidates the chance to explore two future career paths rather than naming a single long-term professional target.
 This may be in light of the fact that admissions committees generally desire applicants to enter business school with a clear professional goal yet realize that this goal may change over the course of their studies.
 Given the 500-word limit, applicants will need to be succinct when describing these two possibilities and should take special care – based on Essay 1b – to ensure that their professed career paths are a good fit with the resources and atmosphere of NYU Stern.
-Candidates should also offer answers to Essay 2a and 2b that seem viable in connection with the short-term goal stated in Essay 1c.
+Candidates should also offer answers to Option A’s 2a and 2b that seem viable in connection with the short-term goal stated in Essay 1c.

 The final part of the prompt offers applicants a good deal of freedom and opens the door for many possible approaches – will an aspect of your Stern business school experience ultimately determine your choice of career paths?
 Or could an upcoming personal or professional experience make a significant impact on your choice?
 Applicants would likely do well to spend time considering all the factors that might influence their choices and then shortlisting a small selection of these elements to wrap up their essays.

 Please describe yourself to your MBA classmates.
 You may use almost any method to convey your message (e.g. words, illustrations).
 Feel free to be creative.
-If you submit a non-written piece for Essay 3 (i.e., artwork or multimedia) or if you submit Essay 3 via mail, please upload a brief description of your submission with your online application.
+If you submit a non-written piece for Option B (i.e., artwork or multimedia) or if you submit Option B via mail, please upload a brief description of your submission with your online application.

-Candidates should also make sure to visit Stern’s website to review the size restrictions for Essay 3.
-Submissions that exceed the restrictions will not be accepted.
+Candidates should also make sure to visit Stern’s website to review the size restrictions for Option B. Submissions that exceed the restrictions will not be accepted.

-Essentially unchanged from previous years, this essay gives applicants a chance to showcase their creative sides by allowing them a broad range of (non-perishable) possible media in which to express themselves.
-Candidates with an artistic inclination, or those who harbor a passion that could be better conveyed through a method other than prose, might seriously consider submitting a poem, photograph or visual representation of their message.
-As in the past two years, NYU also allows submissions that can be viewed or played electronically.
+Unchanged from previous years, this essay option gives applicants a chance to showcase their creative sides by allowing them a broad range of (non-perishable) possible media in which to express themselves.
+Candidates with an artistic inclination, or those who harbor a passion that could be better conveyed through a method other than prose, might seriously consider submitting a poem, photograph or material or electronic representation of their message.

-It’s crucial to carefully consider just what needs to be communicated in this introduction to your future classmates.
-You’ll want to think reflectively about your values and personality as well as strategically about what makes you unique with respect to other applicants.
-Naturally, you’ll also want to communicate your enthusiasm about meeting and working with your fellow students and perhaps include a comment about how you would engage them that does not cover the same ground as your first two essays.
+However, it is crucial to carefully consider just what needs to be communicated in this introduction to your future classmates, especially now that this essay is optional, thus “raising the stakes” for applicants.
+You should be certain of your message and delivery before selecting this option in lieu of the more traditional Option A. You’ll want to think reflectively about your values and personality as well as strategically about what makes you unique with respect to other applicants.
+Naturally, you’ll also want to communicate your enthusiasm about meeting and working with your fellow students and comment on any ways you would engage with them that aren’t covered in your first essay.
 With these concerns in mind, it might not come as a surprise that, over the years, we’ve found that the written word tends to be an effective format for a high percentage of applicants.
 There is still a great deal of room in which to be creative; for instance, your essay might be the opening to a chapter in an autobiography, or a snapshot of a typical day.

 Call Veritas Prep at +1-310-295-2098 or click to